 Through the 20th century and into the 21st, compared to the rest of the country, Christchurch people were older, better educated and enjoyed a higher level of home ownership and lower mortgage debt.

 Median incomes were close to the national figure except in Selwyn, where they were significantly higher.
-In the region in June 2014, the unemployment rate was half the national rate as the Christchurch rebuild took off.
+In mid-2014, as the Christchurch rebuild took off, the region’s unemployment rate was half the national figure.

 Mary Anne Barker published factual accounts of life on a high-country sheep station in the 1860s.
 George Chamier’s novels were based on his experiences in Canterbury around the same time.
 In 1898, poet and politician William Pember Reeves produced the first comprehensive history of New Zealand.